oscarotero/Embed/README.md

 * minImageWidth (int): Minimal image width used to choose the main image
 * minImageHeight (int): Minimal image height used to choose the main image
+* imagesBlacklist (array): Images that you don't want to be used.
+Could be plain text or [Url](https://github.com/oscarotero/Embed/blob/master/src/Url.php) match pattern.
 * getBiggerImage (bool): Choose the bigger image as the main image (instead the first found, that usually is the most relevant).
 * getBiggerIcon (bool): The same than getBiggerImage but used to choose the main icon
 * facebookKey (string): Used only in Facebook adapter, to get info from facebook pages when these pages are not public and a access token is required